Dixie Highway: After establishment of U.S. Highway System

 U.S. Route 1 is named Dixie Highway from the national southern terminus of Interstate 95 in Miami to the Overseas Highway in Key Largo, Florida.
-The name "Dixie Highway" persists in various locations along its route where the main flow of long-distance traffic has been rerouted to more modern highways and the old Dixie Highway remains as a local road.
+The name "Dixie Highway" persists in various locations along its route where the main flow of long-distance traffic has been rerouted to newer highways and the old Dixie Highway remains as a local road.
 In some south Florida cities, Dixie Highway (or sometimes Old Dixie Highway) parallels "Federal Highway" (U.S. Route 1), sometimes just a block away.
 In Tennessee, the name lives on in Dixie Lee Junction (where Dixie Highway and Lee Highway intersected).
 In western North Carolina, seven bronze plaques on granite pillars were placed by the United Daughters of the Confederacy in the late 1920s to mark the route (which today follows US 25) of the Dixie Highway and honor General Robert E. Lee.
 These markers could be found in the towns of Hot Springs, Marshall, Asheville, Fletcher, and Hendersonville, and on the South Carolina and Tennessee state lines; an eighth monument of identical type can be found on US 25 in downtown Greenville, South Carolina.
 Two additional monuments could be found in Franklin, Ohio at the intersection of the Old Dixie Highway and Hamilton-Middletown Road, and near Bradfordville, Florida, on US 319.
 Markers in Hot Springs, Marshall, and Tuxedo were stolen.
-Markers in Asheville and Franklin, Ohio were removed by local governments.
+Markers in Asheville and Franklin were removed by local governments.
+In 2022 Calvary Episcopal Church in Fletcher returned the marker in front of the church to the local chapter of the United Daughters of the Confederacy.
 The name Dixie Highway is also still commonly used in portions of Michigan's Lower Peninsula, such as in the Waterford area, where it is a major thoroughfare known as U.S. Route 24.

 Dixie Highway retains its name running south from Chicago through the towns of Posen, Harvey, and Homewood to the town of Chicago Heights.
 Here it joins Illinois Route 1, which runs contiguous with the old Dixie Highway's original course.

 In Indiana, the only portion of the Highway that retains its name is located in southwestern Bedford, although Roseland names its section Dixie Way.
 Indiana State Road 37 in southern Indiana and US 31 in northern Indiana were once part of the Dixie Highway system.
 A detailed 1915 map of the Dixie Highway route through Indiana and other states was generated by the National Highways Association.
 At least a portion of the Dixie Highway in Indiana was paved with brick, although some portions used continuous concrete (meaning no expansion joints).
 The state has not forgotten the crucial part that entrepreneur and native son Carl G. Fisher played in the development of the Dixie Highway nor the importance of the Dixie Highway itself.

 In some cities and towns, Dixie Highway is the north–south axis of the street numbering system.
 Also, the route of Dixie Highway generally parallels the coast, often running diagonally instead of straight north and south, causing irregularities in the numbering system.